mfornos/awesome-microservices/README.md

 ## Platforms

+- [1Backend](https://github.com/1backend/1backend) - A microservices platform focusing on service composability and productivity.
 - [Cocaine](https://github.com/cocaine) - A cloud platform enabling you to build your own PaaS clouds.
 - [Deis](http://deis.io/) - Open source application platform for public and private clouds.
 - [Fabric8](http://fabric8.io/) - Open source microservices platform based on Docker, Kubernetes and Jenkins.
 Makes it easy to create, edit, deploy and manage microservices and go faster.